sveiss/teamspeak3-cookbook/README.md

 * version - Specifies the version to download and set up version-specific directories.
 This is an override attribute so the default attributes get set correctly with it.
 * arch - Specifies the architecture to download based on the node.kernel.machine.
 Valid values are amd64 or x86.
 * url - Download URL to use.
 Note that the teamspeak releases are in a version specific subdirectory that isn't detected automatically, and must be modified manually when updating the version to use.
+* sha256sum - Hash of sha256 checksums for the tarball, one per architecture.
 * skip_runit_installation - Do not automatically install runit before installing the runit service (use this only if you install runit in a different recipe or installation will fail at this step)

 The client recipe doesn't use any attributes.
 Yet?